 Every home cook should know how to roast garlic in the oven.
 Roasted garlic adds delicious flavor to recipes, it can be spread on bread or mixed into softened butter.
-I've been roasting my own for years and it's very easy to do!
+I've been roasting my own for years and it's very easy to don with no special kitchen equipment required!

 Roasted garlic is sweet and mild and adds incredible flavor to so many recipes.
 The magical transformation that occurs when you roast garlic in the oven is going to yield soft and caramel-colored cloves of garlic that can be added to sauces, dressings, bread and even pizza.
 The smell that will permeate your house will make you swoon with delight and will have your family waiting with mouths watering at the table for dinner to be served!